Booking the right cruise

 Once you have selected a cruise line, itinerary and ship, the next consideration is the type of room you want.
 Many people say that they only want a place to sleep so it doesn’t matter.
 You should consider if you would be happy in a room without a window.
 For some this is not an issue, for others, it could be.
 You’ll want to make sure that you book the category of room that you will be happy with.
 Yes, cruise lines do offer complementary upgrades at times, but this cannot be guaranteed.
 If you book an inside room that you will not be happy with and don’t get an upgrade, you will not enjoy your cruise as much.
 The next category would be an ocean view room.
 This will offer some sort of window in the room.
 These windows do not usually open, but will give you a view outside.
 Some of these may be small porthole windows and some may be large picture windows.

 The next category usually available is a balcony room.
 These rooms will have a deck outside of your room where you can sit outside and enjoy the water passing by.
-Some of the Royal Caribbean ships have a new category called a courtyard view.
-This room has a window that doesn’t look over the ocean, but rather looks over the interior courtyard of the ship.
+Some of the Royal Caribbean ships have a category called a promenade or neighborhood view.
+This room has a window that doesn’t look over the ocean, but rather looks over the interior of the ship.

 If you are looking for more luxury, you will want to consider a concierge level room or suite.
 Some of these will offer spa amenities with the room, champagne or fresh fruits, flowers, concierge services, or even butler service.
 These rooms can be the size of a standard balcony stateroom up to a large multi-room complex (some are more than 2000 square feet!).

-Most cruise lines will give you a courtesy hold for a period of 1-5 days to make a deposit.
-The exception to this will be if your arrival is within a certain number of days prior to the cruise in which case they will expect full payment.
+Most cruise lines will give you a courtesy hold for a period of 1-7 days to make a deposit.
+The exception to this will be if your cruise is less than 75, 90 or even 120 days away or is a restricted rate, in which case they will expect full payment within 24 hours or less.
 Cruise lines vary in what they require for the booking.
 Some require your age at the time of travel while others require your date of birth.
 Your address and phone number are always needed either by the cruise line or your travel agent.
 Make sure your travel agent has a number that you can be reached at when you are traveling as well.
+Legal names as they appear on the documentation you’ll be using for the cruise is required (passport or photo ID/birth certificate).

 Things to decide at the time of booking include whether or not you want insurance, dining times, table size and bed set up.
 We’ll cover these decisions more in a bit, except for bed set up.
 This mainly means do you want the main beds set up as a queen bed or as two twin beds.
 Many of the rooms will have this option, but not always.
-On the Disney Dream, they are reporting that the queen beds will not be able to be split as they are on the other ships.
+On the Disney ships for example, the queen beds cannot be split as they are on other ships.